 I did not notice that I shed tears until I saw droplets on her cute cheeks.
 My reluctance was overpowered.
 I reached her side with both hands, lifted her up, and carried her snuggly with my arms.

-I believe that is what love is all about—acceptance, forgiveness, compassion, and understanding.
+I believe that this is what love is all about—acceptance, forgiveness, compassion, and understanding.
 Family always weigh better than individual happiness and sacrifices.

 We have a new angel in the family.
 And yes, my sister named her Angelica.